 Passports issued by EU States to their citizens have the common "recommended" lay out.
 They are burgundy in colour and have the words “European Union” printed on the cover, accompanied by the name of the issuing EU State.

 According to EU law, passports must incorporate a storage medium (a chip) that contains the holder's facial image and fingerprints.
 This obligation does not apply to identity cards or to temporary passports and travel documents with a validity of one year or less.
-The United Kingdom and Ireland are not bound by these rules, whereas Iceland, Norway, Switzerland and Lichtenstein are.
+Ireland is not bound by these rules, whereas Iceland, Norway, Switzerland and Lichtenstein are.

 However, the visa holder's biometric identifiers will not be stored in the visa sticker itself, but in a database (Visa Information System).